ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/_index.md

     - Check in real-time whether any workloads are using specific Arm instructions or features.

 prerequisites:
-    - An Arm-based system (bare metal server, cloud instance or developer board) running Linux with kernel version 5.8.0 or later
+    - An Arm-based system (bare metal server, cloud instance, or developer board) running Linux with kernel version 5.8.0 or later.
-    - Root access, or the ability to run the sudo command
+    - Root access, or the ability to run the sudo command.

 author_primary: Graham Woodward